LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 To take part in the event at Manchester library visit [EventBrite - IP Magnet Challenge](https://www.eventbrite.co.uk/e/the-ip-magnet-challenge-intellectual-property-data-hackathon-tickets-21674235221).

 Intellectual property (IP) applications (patents, trademarks) are handled in the UK by the Intellectual Property Office (IPO).
-This data has for a long time been public, and searchable through such tools as the IPO patents and trademarks journals.
+This data has for a long time been publicly accessible, through tools such as the IPO patents and trademarks journals.

 - [Intellectual Property Office - Searchable Patents Journal](https://www.ipo.gov.uk/p-pj)
 - [Intellectual Property Office - Trademarks Journal](https://www.ipo.gov.uk/t-tmj/)